APPFL/APPFL/examples/examples_legacy/globus_compute/README.md

 1. Creat a Globus account at https://app.globus.org.
 Same as above, try to find your institution first, or create an account using your commonly-used email address.

-2. As Globus Compute has maximum size for the transfered data (10 MB for arguments and 5 MB for results), APPFL employs AWS S3 bucket to transfer (the relatively large) models.
+2. As Globus Compute has maximum size for the transferred data (10 MB for arguments and 5 MB for results), APPFL employs AWS S3 bucket to transfer (the relatively large) models.
 Therefore, you need to have an AWS account and create an S3 bucket.
 Please refer to the official AWS S3 documentation [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) and follow the steps under **Using the S3 console** to create a bucket.
 Note down the **bucket name** for your bucket, and set it as the bucket name (`s3_bucket`) in the [server configuration file](./configs_server/mnist_fedavg.yaml).

 3. After creating the bucket, you also need to provide a credential file so that the FL server as well as the FL clients can access the created bucket through the python scripts to upload/download models.
 Here are the detailed steps to do so:
     - Sign in to the AWS Console and navigate to the **IAM** console.